 "I do not have a simple divorce.
 It has been ugly, painful and relentless and I could not imagine any of my hard-fought victories without Elyse at my side." - ClientView More Testimonials

 At our firm, we consider our long-term professional relationships with our clients as our benchmark of success.
-That is why when you come to our New York City divorce lawyers with your case, you can rest assured that we are prepared to go above and beyond our services to help you through the difficulties you may be facing in relation to your case.
+That is why when you come to our firm with your case, you can rest assured that we are prepared to go above and beyond our services to help you through the difficulties you may be facing in relation to your case.
 Whether you are dealing with a personal crisis or your children are emotionally affected by your case, we can help.
 Our firm has a network of professional psychologists, family and divorce coaches, as well as child behavioral therapists that we can recommend to you.

 New York is a no-fault state, which means you simply have to file a separation agreement or file a Summons with Notice for Divorce.
 That also means the fault grounds for a divorce in the State of New York are now as simple as irreconcilable differences.